Automated Assertion Generation and Regression Testing for Machine Learning Notebooks: User Study and Real-World Adoption

-One participant commented,\emph{``When I used Jupyter Notebooks to write ML-related code, I often ran into inexplicable errors or couldn’t tell which cell execution had overwritten a value.
+\Comment{ One participant commented,\emph{``When I used Jupyter Notebooks to write ML-related code, I often ran into inexplicable errors or couldn’t tell which cell execution had overwritten a value.
 Having this tool makes it easy to reliably validate the correctness of my data''}.
 Another participant appreciated the generated assertions, saying: \emph{``...
 I also really like this idea, because sometimes I want to check whether my code is correct, and I'm too lazy to manually write tests ...''}.
-The participants also suggested many improvements/features such as, interactive view of test results based on code-diffs, generating assertions for a subset of dataset columns instead of all (which is the default behavior of \tool), and integrating the assertion generator in JupyterLab.
-Two participants asked whether NBTest could be made available as a VSCode plugin.
-Two participants suggested extending NBTest to support more types of assertions.
-Another two participants recommended adding inter-procedural assertions and providing explanations for the generated assertions.
-Another participant pointed out that they would need to check both the generated assertions and their code for correctness, and they wondered if it's possible to generate assertions that are based on the correct expected output.
+The participants also suggested many improvements, such as interactive UI, VSCode plugin, explanations for assertion failures, and more.

+Another participant wondered if it is possible to generate assertions that are based on the correct expected output.
 Currently, \tool's generated assertions are regression-based.
-However, in the future, we plan to consider these suggestions to improve \tool, such as incorporating property-based oracles.
+However, in the future, we plan to work on these suggestions. }

-\mypara{Real-world Adoption} We have started reaching out to developers of open-source machine learning (ML) projects, and the initial responses have been encouraging.
-We have submitted a pull request (PR) to integrate NBTest into the continuous integration (CI) pipeline of a popular open-source ML project (with 24.4k stars and 3.4k forks on GitHub).
-The developers have merged this PR and integrated \tool into its CI pipeline~\cite{shap_pr}.
-We also have an ongoing PR for another popular open-source ML project (with 13k stars and 1.7k forks on GitHub).
-The developer labeled our issue with the \textit{code quality} tag and commented that they “tag it as part of the roadmap so the community is aware that this is something we are keen to integrate”~\cite{ydata_pr}.
-These positive responses demonstrates the promise of NBTest in the real world.
+\mypara{Real-world Adoption} We reached out to developers of open-source machine learning (ML) projects, and the initial responses were encouraging.
+We submitted a pull request (PR)~\cite{shap_pr} to integrate \tool into the continuous integration (CI) pipeline of SHAP~\cite{shap,shap_paper}, a popular open-source ML project (24.4k stars).
+The developers have merged our PR and integrated \tool into SHAP's CI pipeline.
+We also have an ongoing PR~\cite{ydata_pr} for fg-data-profiling~\cite{fg-data-profiling}, a popular open-source ML project (13k stars).
+The developer labeled our issue with the \textit{code quality} tag and commented that they ``tag it as part of the roadmap so the community is aware that this is something we are keen to integrate''~\cite{ydata_issue}.
+Developers of the NVIDIA-BioNeMo library~\cite{bionemo} (820 stars) have also shown interest in integrating \tool into their CI~\cite{bionemo_issue}.
+These positive responses demonstrate the promise of \tool in the real world.

 \Comment{ \begin{enumerate} \item How long does it take to write three assertions?